jodal/pyspotify/docs/quickstart.rst

 Thread safety
 =============

-TODO: Explain that libspotify isn't threadsafe.
+TODO: Explain that libspotify isn't thread safe.
 You must either use a single thread to call pyspotify methods, or protect all pyspotify API usage with a single lock.